solana-developers/solana-cookbook/docs/gaming/store-sol-in-pda.md

       content: Using PDAs, you can reward SOL to players playing your game.
 Learn how to reward SOL from a PDA when players find chests in this game.
   - - meta
     - name: og:description
-      content: Show how to pay out SOL to the player from a chest vault
+      content: Using PDAs, you can reward SOL to players playing your game.
+Learn how to reward SOL from a PDA when players find chests in this game.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png